bluegreen-labs/ecmwfr/README.md

-The CDS services are quite fast, however, if you request a lot of variables, multiple levels, and data over several years these requests might take quite a while!  **Note**: If you need to download larger amounts of data it is suggested to split the downloads, e.g., download the data in junks (e.g., month-by-month, or year-by-year).
+The CDS services are quite fast, however, if you request a lot of variables, multiple levels, and data over several years these requests might take quite a while!  **Note**: If you need to download larger amounts of data it is suggested to split the downloads, e.g., download the data in chunks (e.g., month-by-month, or year-by-year).
 A progress indicator will keep you informed on the status of your request.
 Keep in mind that all data downloaded will be buffered in memory limiting the downloads to ~6GB on low end systems.